Macadamia nuts are a dangerous snack for your dog. Make no mistake, this otherwise nutritious nut is potentially poisonous for a precious pet.

-Exactly why macadamia nuts can be toxic for dogs is not known.
-The harmful effects, however, are well-documented and there’s no antidote for such poisoning.
-Thankfully, most pets can recover if they get treatment soon after becoming ill.
+Why macadamia nuts are toxic for dogs isn’t known.
+Harmful effects, however, are a reality.
+There’s also no antidote for poisoning.
+Thankfully, most pets recover with treatment.

 Can I Give My Dog Macadamia Nuts?
 Answer: No

-They are definitely off limits because this nut can have poisonous effects.
+They’re off limits since this nut can have poisonous effects.

-A very small amount of macadamia nuts likely won’t harm your dog, but it isn’t worth risking it.
-This particular nut is associated with a number of health benefits, but just the high levels of fat alone makes macadamias a bad food for dogs.
-It’s a good example of a people food that makes no sense to feed.
-Just don’t do it, seriously!
+A very small amount of macadamia nuts likely won’t harm a dog.
+Don’t risk it though.
+True, this nut is associated with a number of health benefits.
+However, high levels of fat alone makes macadamias bad for dogs.
+It’s a good example of a people food that makes no sense for pets.

 The Macadamia Threshold

-It’s difficult to gauge so a vet visit may be prudent regardless of how much was consumed.
-Be on the safe side because macadamia poisoning for dogs can be quite serious if left untreated.
+It’s difficult to gauge.
+A vet visit is prudent regardless of how much was consumed.
+Be on the safe side.
+Left untreated, macadamia poisoning for dogs can be quite serious.

 Symptoms to Watch For

-You may witness your dog acting weak and their mood could become depressed.
-They could very well be vomiting with stomach pains and have a fever as well.
-Macadamia consumption can also bring muscle weakness, joint pain, ataxia (loss of coordination) or tremors.
+Your dog may seem weak.
+Their mood could become depressed.
+They may vomit, with stomach pains and have a fever.
+Macadamia nuts can also cause joint pain, ataxia (loss of coordination) or tremors.

 Macadamia Poisoning Help

-Treating a dog for macadamia nut poisoning also varies greatly depending on the severity of symptoms.
-Help can involve simply putting your dog under close observation at home.
-An emergency visit to a veterinarian may be required for serious cases.
+Treating a dog for macadamia nut poisoning depends on severity of symptoms.
+It could be just a matter of putting your dog under observation.
+An emergency vet visit is required for serious cases.

-We’ve covered the topic of nuts in general but since there are so many varieties it’s difficult to address all the dangers.
+We’ve covered the topic of nuts in general.
+There are so many varieties.
+It’s difficult to address all the dangers.
 Here is a rough list of nuts that are potentially dangerous for dogs:

-Kola, Pistacia, Pine Nuts, Pecans, Almonds, Walnuts, Earth Nuts, Heart, Queensland, Brazil Nut, Paradise, Mongongo, Juniper Berries, Colocynth, Pili, Mamoncillo, Chestnuts, Indian, Water Caltrops, Chufa, Gevuina Avellana, Butternut, Tiger Nuts, Hazelnut, Filberts, Para, Jesuit, Cucurbita Ficifolia, Beech, Pinyon, Oak Acorns, Kluwak, Cream Nuts, Chinkapins, Pistachios, Cashews, Indian Beech, Maya, Gingko Nuts, Cobnuts, Sapucia Nuts, Ogbono and Sapucaya.
+Butternut, Tiger, Hazelnut, Filberts, Para, Jesuit, Cucurbita Ficifolia, Beech, Pinyon, Oak Acorns, Kluwak, Chinkapins, Pistachios, Cashews, Indian Beech, Maya, Gingko, Cobnuts, Sapucia, Ogbono and Sapucaya.

 Conclusion on Macadamias

-There’s no debate that macadamia nuts are toxic and harmful for dogs although nobody knows why.
+There’s no debate.
+Macadamia nuts are often toxic and harmful for dogs.
+Nobody knows why.
 The only good news is that poisoning doesn’t have to be fatal.
-Once you are aware of a problem, you can act to save your pet dog by going to a veterinary professional.
+Once you’re aware of a problem, act to save your pet dog.
+Go to a veterinary professional if Fido has eaten macadamia nuts.